bitcoin-computer/docs/Advanced-Examples/fungible-token.md

 We explore how ERC20 style contracts can be built on Bitcoin.
 The code is implemented and tested [here](https://github.com/bitcoin-computer/BRC20).

 We use two classes: a ``TokenBag`` encapsulates the minimal amount of data that needs to be stored on the blockchain.
-A token bag can be thought of as the equivalent to unspent transaction output (utxo) in the token world: while a utxo stores a number of satoshi a token bag stores a number of tokens.
+A token bag can be thought of as the equivalent to unspent transaction output (utxo) in the token world: while a utxo stores a number of satoshi, a token bag stores a number of tokens.
 The ``ERC20`` class helps manage multiple token bags, in the same way that a wallet deals with multiple unspent outputs.

 ## Token Bag

 The constructor of the ``TokenBag`` class initializes a new token bag with a number of tokens and an initial owner.
 It also sets a ``name`` and a ``symbol`` for the token bag.

-The ``send`` function checks if there are sufficiently many tokens to send the amount.
+The ``transfer`` function checks if there are sufficiently many tokens to send the amount.
 It throws an error if insufficient funds are detected.
-Otherwise it decrements the number of tokens in the current bag by ``amount`` and creates a new smart object of type ``TokenBag`` that is owned by the recipient and stores the ``amount`` many tokens.
+Otherwise, it decrements the number of tokens in the current bag by ``amount`` and creates a new smart object of type ``TokenBag`` that is owned by the recipient and stores the ``amount`` many tokens.

 ```js
 export class TokenBag {